den-materials/github-collaboration/readme.md

 1. Pair up.
 Pick one person to be Partner1 and one to be Partner2 throughout this exercise.
 2. Have Partner1 create a brand new repository on GitHub.
-2. Partner1 should now create a new project directory locally, generate a boilerplate `index.html` file, create a `readme.md` with some content, and push the new app to the remote repository.
+2. Partner1 should now create a new project directory locally (don't clone), generate a boilerplate `index.html` file, create a `readme.md` with some content, and push the new app to the remote repository.
 4. Partner1 should [add Partner2 as a collaborator](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/)
 3. Partner2 (the collaborator) should then clone this repository.
-4. Each person should start a new feature branch.
+4. Each partner should create and checkout a new feature branch.
 (Name them different things, like `better-readme` and `best-readme`.)
 You can check that you have the new branches with `git branch`-that will print all of the branch names.
 Make sure you **do all your work on your own branch**, NOT on `master`.
 5. Each person should now change the README significantly, and add 2 elements to `index.html`.
 6. Now, have Partner1 (repo creator) commit and push the work to GitHub on *their* branch.
 (E.g., `git push origin better-readme`.)
 Open a pull request from the new branch to the master branch.
 7. Partner2 (the collaborator) should commit their changes and push the work to GitHub on *their* branch.
 (E.g., `git push origin best-readme`.)
 Open a pull request from the new branch to the master branch.